JLPT N4 Grammar かな (Kana): Meaning, Explanation, Example

 I’m wondering if he will come.

-Want to master more JLPT grammar?
-This is your sign to join Japan’s leading Japanese language school, Coto Academy, in Tokyo and Yokohama!
+Want to master more JLPT grammar and go beyond today’s grammar point, かな (kana)?
+This is your sign to join Japan’s leading Japanese language school — Coto Academy!

-With school locations in Shibuya, Yokohama, Iidabashi, Minato, and online, our courses focus on practical Japanese, meaning the grammar you learn is designed to be used in real-life situations.
+Coto Academy has been teaching Japanese since 2000, with campuses in Shibuya, Yokohama, Iidabashi, Minato, and online.
+Our courses focus on practical Japanese, so the grammar you learn is designed for real-life use.

-We offer part-time and intensive lessons, as well as a fully online course to suit your schedule.
+We offer part-time, intensive, and fully online lessons to suit your schedule.
 Start learning Japanese effectively and confidently with Coto Academy today!

 Why join Coto Academy?